 CDS Frequently Asked Questions

 What factors/qualities are evaluated when applicants are considered for acceptance into the graduate program?
-Academic performances, experiences, extracurricular activities, recommendation letters, GRE scores, and intent letter.
+Academic performances, experiences, extracurricular activities, recommendations, and intent letter.

 Does the Fredonia application require the Graduate Record Examination (GRE)?
-Yes.
+No.

 When will I get notification of my application's acceptance, declination, or wait list status?
 The Office of Graduate Studies sends acceptance, rejection, and wait list notifications by electronic mail in March.

 What types of clinical placements are available?
 In addition to our departmental clinic, the Youngerman Center for Communication Disorders, Fredonia has agreements with many hospitals, outpatient rehabilitation centers, skilled nursing facilities, adult treatment centers, clinics, childhood centers, and schools.

 Are externships available in my hometown (especially for those living in Canada or another state)?
 All Students should anticipate completing Graduate Student Teaching and/or Advanced Clinical Practice within the Western New York area and make housing arrangements accordingly.
 Placements outside of the Western New York area are possible, but are subject to establishment of an Affiliation Agreement, to the availability of an ASHA certified supervisor, and to the distance from Fredonia.

 Placements in Canada are limited due to availability of ASHA certified Speech Language Pathologists and to the preferences afforded to Canadian University students.